cocos/engine-native/docs/CODING_STYLE.md

 ### Common patterns

 - Global strings: if you require a global or static string constant, consider using a simple character array, or a char pointer to the first element of a string literal.
 String literals have static storage duration already and are usually sufficient.
 - Maps, sets, and other dynamic containers: if you require a static, fixed collection, such as a set to search against or a lookup table, you cannot use the dynamic containers from the standard library as a static variable, since they have non-trivial destructors.
 Instead, consider a simple array of trivial types, e.g., an array of arrays of ints (for a "map from int to int"), or an array of pairs (e.g., pairs of `int` and `const char*`).
-For small collections, linear search is entirely sufficient (and efficient, due to memory locality); consider using the facilities from absl/algorithm/container.h for the standard operations.
+For small collections, linear search is entirely sufficient (and efficient, due to memory locality).
 If necessary, keep the collection in sorted order and use a binary search algorithm.
 If you do really prefer a dynamic container from the standard library, consider using a function-local static pointer, as described below.
 - Static variables of custom types: if you require static, constant data of a type that you need to define yourself, give the type a trivial destructor and a constexpr constructor.
 - If all else fails, you can create an object dynamically and never delete it by using a function-local static pointer or reference (e.g., `static const auto& impl = *new T(args...);`).

 ## thread_local variables

-thread_local variables that aren't declared inside a function must be initialized with a true compile-time constant, and this must be enforced by using the [ABSL_CONST_INIT](https://github.com/abseil/abseil-cpp/blob/master/absl/base/attributes.h) attribute.
+thread_local variables that aren't declared inside a function must be initialized with a true compile-time constant.
 Prefer thread_local over other ways of defining thread-local data.

 **Definition:**